 6. Avoid unneeded zooms and pans

-Frequent usage of zoom and panning are for amateurs.
+Frequent usage of zoom and panning is for amateurs.
 These things can make a viewer dizzy especially if the things in the video were zoomed out too soon for a lot of successive times.

 They distract the natural flow of actions in a scene.